aspnet/Blazor.Docs/community.md

 * [Blazor Bites](https://codedaze.io/tag/blazor-bites/) &ndash; Posts on ASP.NET Core and Blazor subjects.
 * [Learn Blazor](https://learn-blazor.com/) &ndash; Community documentation on Blazor.
 * [WebAssemblyMan](https://www.webassemblyman.com/) &ndash; Man page for Blazor and WebAssembly.

+## Books
+* [Blazor Quick Start Guide: Build web applications using Blazor, EF Core, and SQL Server (2018)](https://amzn.to/2OToEji) &ndash; An introduction to Blazor core concepts and how to apply concepts to real-world web apps with the help of Entity Framework Core and SQL Server.

 ## Courses